Lower bounds on entanglement entropy without twin copy

-2pt {\bf Analog calculations}.
-We have repeated the single chain calculation with 10 atoms and the same $\Delta$ and $\Omega$ as before, using the Aquila device and the associated AWS Braket local simulator.
-In both cases, we ramped up the vacuum adiabatically with size constraints not present in exact diagonalization.
-Calculations for $1.0\lesssim R_b/a_x \lesssim 2$ can be performed with the local simulator and for a slightly shorter range of $R_b/a_x$ with Aquila.
-Practical aspects are discussed in Supp.
-Mat. \ref{app4}.
-The ramping down of $\Omega$ for measurements at the end involves subtleties discussed in Supp.
-Mat. \ref{app5}.
-The results are shown in Fig. \ref{fig:quera} where we see good estimates of $1.25(2S_A^X-S_{AB}^X)$, and consequently of $S_A^{vN}$, with both procedures.
-This figure is the main result presented here.
+{\it Analog simulations}.
+We have repeated parts of the above numerical calculations using the empirical probabilities provided by the Aquila device and the associated Amazon Braket local simulator.
+As explained in Appendix \ref{sec:exp}, this imposes size constraints not present in exact diagonalization.
+Calculations for $1.0\lesssim R_b/a_x \lesssim 2$ can be performed with the local simulator and, for a slightly shorter range of $R_b/a_x$, with Aquila.
+In both cases, we ramped up the vacuum adiabatically starting with all atoms in the atomic ground state, increasing $\Omega$ and then $\Delta$, exactly as in \cite{floating} and illustrated in Appendix \ref{sec:exp}.
+The data is publicly available \cite{zenodo}.
+The results are shown in Fig. \ref{fig:quera} where we see good estimates of $2S_A^X-S_{AB}^X$ with Aquila.
+The local simulator becomes less accurate when $R_b/a_x \simeq 2$ and the ramping down of $\Omega$ at the end involves subtleties discussed in the SM \cite{SM}.
+Fig. \ref{fig:quera} only shows results with no ramping down of $\Omega$ at the end for the local simulator.

+In Appendix \ref{sec:errors}, we explain that the Aquila values for both $S_{AB}^X$ and $2S_A^X$ are significantly larger than the accurate numerical values, however these errors appear to cancel in $I_{AB}^X$.
+In the SM \cite{SM}, we show that ``filtering" the low probabilities tend to increase $I_{AB}^X$ and get it closer to $S_A^{vN}$.
+This is discussed in more detail in Ref. \cite{avi}.

+{\it How tight is the lower bound?} So far our model calculation shows that the mutual information $I^X_{AB}$ follows rather closely and from below the von Neuman entanglement entropy $S_{A}^{vN}$.
+This is not always the case.
+An example \footnote{This was pointed out to us by Alex Lukin.} of state $\ket{\psi}$ with $I^X_{AB}=0$ and $S_A^{vN}=\ln 2$ is \beq \ket{\psi}=\frac{1}{2}(\ket{gg}+\ket{gr}+\ket{rg}-\ket{rr}). \enq This state can be obtained by starting with a product state of two $(\ket{g}+\ket{r})/\sqrt{2}$ and then applying the entangling unitary transformation $\exp(i\pi n_1 n_2)$.
+All the $p_{\{n\}}$ for both states are 1/4 and the mutual information is zero, but $S_A^{vN}$ changes from zero to $\ln2$ when the sign of the coefficient of $\ket{rr}$ changes.
+A discussion of the exactly solvable two qubit case is given in the SM \cite{SM}.

+In order to get a better idea about the generic tightness of the bound, we have repeated our numerical calculations over a broad range of values of $\Delta/ \Omega$.
+The results are shown in Fig. \ref{fig:tight}.
+We see that the shapes of the heatmaps of $S^{vN}$ and $I_{AB}^X$ are very similar.
+The ratio $I_{AB}^X/S^{vN}$ reach maximal values of 0.91 in regions where $S^{vN}_A$ is large and small values in regions where $S^{vN}$ is close to 0.
+This confirms our previous observations that $I_{AB}^X$ delimitates reliably the regions of the phase diagram where $S^{vN}_A$ takes its largest values.
+We have repeated some of the numerical calculations discussed above with two-leg ladders with five rungs and varied the lattice spacings in both directions.
+We found very similar features that are reported in the SM \cite{SM}.